knnav/hangman-elixir/README.md

 # hangman-elixir
-A simple hangman game made in Elixir
+A simple hangman game made in Elixir, following an Elixir course I'm going through :)